wouterd/docker-maven-plugin/README.md

 strange errors from occurring.

 # Architecture principles
 * The plugin needs to work in CI server environments, so it needs to make sure there are no port collisions and multiple builds can run on the same server in parallel.
 Also, docker images and containers it creates need to have unique names and/or ids.
 * Multiple "docker providers" need to be supported and pluggable

+# Docker providers
+Currently the plugin supports two types of docker "providers", which both connect to docker via the remote API (HTTP REST), unix sockets are not yet supported:
+* remote (default), which publishes all ports to the host system and returns `docker_host:dynamic_port` as the port mappings for all exposed ports on containers
+* local, which doesn't publish any ports to the host and returns `container_ip:exposed_port` as the port mappings for all exposed ports on containers

+The remote provider works for both dockers running on the same system as the client as well as boot2docker or VM based dockers.
+Just make sure DOCKER_HOST or docker.host points to the IP that is on the host-only network or that has all dynamic docker ports exposed (49xxx).
+The local provider works when the docker containers are reachable from the client through their IP address, so for example when the client runs on the docker host.
+Local is also a nice mode to use when consumers of your containers need to connect on the "real port" and cannot connect to a "dynamic port".

+You can specify the docker provider using the system property `docker.provider`, either in the pom or via the command line using -D, for example: `mvn clean verify -Prun-its -Ddocker.provider=local`

 # Musts for 1.0